likerRr/kinogo-crawler/README.md

 # Simple `kinogo.by` crawler

-Runs micro service which accepts several types of requests and returns relevant info taken from `kinogo.by`.
+Runs micro service which accepts several types of requests and returns relevant info taken from `kinogo.by`

-This is a study project and it is not intended to be used for commercial purposes.
+This is a study project and it is not intended to be used for commercial purposes

 ## Get search results by video name